-Agroecol Afrique (Senegal), established in 2000, is dedicated to promoting the practice of ecological farming in Africa and support people-centered development of individuals and communities.
-Groundswell and Agroecol Afrique began working together in 2015 on a regional program in West Africa.
+Agrecol Afrique (Senegal), established in 2000, is dedicated to promoting the practice of ecological farming in Africa and support people-centered development of individuals and communities.
+Groundswell and Agrecol Afrique began working together in 2015 on a regional program in West Africa.

 Association Nourrir Sans Détruire (Burkina Faso) is a Burkinabe NGO founded in 2010.
 It’s mission is to strengthen the technical and organizational capacities of small-scale farmers and their grassroots organizations to achieve food security, reduce poverty and protect their natural resources.

 Boudha Bahanupati Project – Pariwar (Nepal) is a Nepalese NGO founded in 1994 to improve the wellbeing of marginalized populations, especially women and socially excluded dalits (untouchables), living in the remote, mountainous region of central Nepal.
 BBP-Pariwar works to improve rural families’ livelihoods and food security by spreading ecological agriculture, strengthening community organizations, and building networks among farmers.

 Center for Indigenous Knowledge and Organizational Development (Ghana) is a Ghanaian NGO established in 2003.
 Its mission is to strengthen traditional authorities and civil society organizations to facilitate sustainable grassroots organizational development that gives voice to the poor and vulnerable rural families.
 CIKOD joined Groundswell in July 2011.